(Amended 7/15; 1/20)

 - not accept all or any part of the findings of the investigating office;

-- reach a negotiated settlement of the complaint with the respondent; or
+- reach a negotiated settlement of the complaint with the responding party; or

 - initiate formal disciplinary action.

 - Violations of this Anti-Harassment Policy may lead to disciplinary sanctions up to and including termination or separation from the University.
-Sanctions for violations of this policy should be commensurate with the nature of the violation and the respondent's disciplinary history.
+Sanctions for violations of this policy should be commensurate with the nature of the violation and the responding party's disciplinary history.

 - In addition to other disciplinary action, persons who are found to have violated this policy may be required to participate in policy and behavioral expectations education.
 They also may be required to complete community service, enroll in a specific academic course, attend an educational workshop, and/or make restitution for economic damages caused by their behavior.

-When the respondent is a faculty or staff member, the Employee Assistance Program, 121-50 University Service Building, is available to assist with locating appropriate resources.
-When the respondent is a student, University Counseling Service, 3223 Westlawn, is available to assist with locating appropriate resources.
+When the responding party is a faculty or staff member, the Employee Assistance Program, 121-50 University Service Building, is available to assist with locating appropriate resources.
+When the responding party is a student, University Counseling Service, 3223 Westlawn, is available to assist with locating appropriate resources.